SWI-Prolog/packages-real/README.txt

-r..eal,  0:1:0, December 2012
+real
 ---

-r..eal is a c-based interface for connecting R to Prolog.
+Real is a c-based interface for connecting R to Prolog.
 See the documentation at doc/html/real.html for more information.
-There is also a paper doc/padl2013-real.pdf and a user's guide doc/guide.pdf .
+There is also a paper doc/padl2013-real.pdf and a user's guide doc/guide.pdf.

 This version works on current versions of SWI and YAP.
-To get the latest git version of r..eal goto

-   git clone git://www.swi-prolog.org/home/pl/git/packages/real.git

 INSTALL
 ---

+To install stable versions:

+ SWI-Prolog

+   ?- pack_intall( real ).

+ Yap
+   install Yap itself with
+   configure --with-R

-See doc/guide.pdf for instructions about stable versions.
+See doc/guide.pdf for further details on stable versions.

+Git access
+---

+To get the latest git version goto

+   git clone git://www.swi-prolog.org/home/pl/git/packages/real.git

 To install developmental versions do:

-SWI-Prolog
+ SWI-Prolog (a)

- Install last stable r..eal with
+ Install last stable real with
  ?- pack_install( real ).

  do